|Nutritional Guidelines (per serving)|

 "Huli" means "turn" in Hawaiian, and legend has it that the name comes from the fact that its creator, Ernest Morgado, made it by cooking the soy-marinated chicken between two grills, turning the grills on their sides to do so.
 Luckily for those of us who like to keep things easy, the sauce is so tasty that it more than makes up for anything lacking in a regular single home grill.

 Feel free to play around with the sauce.
 Add a kick of red pepper flakes or hot sauce even though it most certainly is not traditional.
-This recipe is enough for 1 large or 2 small chickens or about 5 to 6 pounds of chicken pieces if you're making Huli Huli Chicken, or a similar amount of pork.
+This recipe is enough for one large or two small chickens or about five to six pounds of chicken pieces if you're making Huli Huli Chicken, or a similar amount of pork.
 It doubles and even triples just fine if you have a large party or luau in mind.

 - 1/4 cup brown sugar